pranavgupta2603/pranav-blogs/_posts/2025-01-20-hi-i-am-pranav.markdown

 **Back to college activities.**
 With over 20,000 students in each batch, students had a diverse range of skills in my college.
 I loved going to flash mobs, fashion shows, and singing nights in my college.
 Festivals were celebrated with a lot of joy, from traditional hindu festivals like Diwali and Holi to Christmas and Eid.
 I even attended celebrations related to Pongal and Onam where I learned a lot about south indian culture and food (nothing beats Delhi food).
 We also had big tech festivals like Milan and Aarush, and the college would really light up.
 I have made some incredible memories with my friends during these days.
 I'd `recommend` to take time off from your busy schedules and really attend such celebrations because you JUST have 4 years and they pass by in a blur.

+`April 22nd, 2025`

+Updating after 3 months.
+I got into the MS CSE program at the University of Michigan and I am super excited to start my research journey at one of the top CS institutions in the world.

+**Life in general**
+It is honestly a big culture shift when a north Indian student studies in South India.
+The people and values are different.
+I don't want to talk much on this but I definitely sensed a lot of resentment towards "my kind" from the locals there.
+The autos have a weird monopoly and its difficult to negotiate prices if you don't know their language.
+But I guess it could be the opposite as well (a south indian coming to north india).
+Restaurants, theatres, etc shut down early.
+There are a lot of food streets in Chennai however which I liked going to for a nice snack.